 Or to only test cases with matching function names:

-To see debug logs (such as ClickHouse queries), add argument --log-cli-level=DEBUG
+To see debug logs (such as ClickHouse queries), add argument --log-cli-level=DEBUG.

 End-to-end

-.
+For Cypress end-to-end tests, run bin/e2e-test-runner.
 This will spin up a test instance of PostHog and show you the Cypress interface, from which you'll manually choose tests to run.
-You'll need uv
+You'll need uv installed (the Python package manager), which you can do so with brew install uv.
+Once you're done, terminate the command with Cmd + C.

 Extra: Working with feature flags

-When developing locally with environment variable DEBUG=1
+When developing locally with environment variable DEBUG=1 (which enables a setting called SELF_CAPTURE),

 all analytics inside your local PostHog instance is based on that instance itself – more specifically, the currently selected project.